MahdiBaghbani/mersad-py/README.md

 Yes! :metal:

 Each cipher module have a corresponding cli program with name convention of:
-`mclModule`.
+`mclModuleName`.
 For example to run Shift cipher module in terminal just type `mclShift`.
 To learn how to work with cli programs type `--help` after program name (e.g. `mclShift --help`).